 In Chinese culture, oranges are a symbol of good luck and wealth.
 Oranges are also a source of active, uplifting yang energy.
 Yang energy is bright and life-affirming, like the midday sun.
 The scent and color of oranges can really uplift and energize a space, so keeping a bowl of fresh oranges on your kitchen counter can be a simple and effective way to create more prosperity and abundance in your home and life.

 07 of 08

 Chinese coins are another symbol of positivity and good luck.
 Because they were used as currency in ancient China, they are connected to prosperity and wealth.
 Generally, groups of coins are strung together with red or yellow ribbon and hung on the wall.
 Red and yellow are both auspicious colors in feng shui; red also represents vitality and protection, and yellow is associated with the imperial court.

 If you would like to use Chinese coins as an adjustment in your home, it’s best to find authentic antique copper coins.
 If you aren’t able to find these, choose the best quality replicas that you can find, often made of gold or jade.

 08 of 08

 Build Fountains for Wealth

-Adding a water fountain to your home represents the water element, associated with wealth and cash flow.
+Adding a water fountain to your home represents the water element, associated with wealth.
 A water fountain near the entrance of your home encourages abundance to flow into your home from outside.
 Ideally, the water should be flowing upward or toward the inside of your home, rather than downward or away from your home.